-7.3 Cookbook for Archive Logging
+Cookbook for Archive Logging

-The following sections present a checklist of tasks that may be performed to enable PCP archive logging with minimal effort.
-For a complete explanation, refer to the other sections in this chapter and the man pages for pmlogger and related tools.
+This section presents a checklist of tasks that may be performed to enable PCP archive logging with minimal effort.
+For a complete explanation, refer to the other sections in this chapter and the reference pages for pmlogger and related tools.